 - 1. If you have not already done so, log in as local administrator (not domain admin user). - 2.
-Double-click MAG3_0P99_DI COM_Set Up. exe to start the InstallShield wizard, and wait until the installation procedure is extracted.
+Right click MAG3_0Pnnn_DICOM_SetUp.exe to run as administrator to start the InstallShield wizard, and wait until the installation procedure is extracted.
 This may take a few minutes.
+You will be prompted to install the Visual C++ redistributable packet.
+Click on Install to continue.